r-devel/r-project-web/md/conferences/index.md

 ![useR logo](useR.png)\

-**useR!
-2020** will be held in St. Louis, Missouri from July 7 to July 10 at the Marriott St. Louis Grand.
+[useR!
+2020](https://user2020.r-project.org/) will be held in St. Louis, Missouri from July 7 to July 10 at the Marriott St. Louis Grand.
-Follow ['@useR2020stl'](https://twitter.com/useR2020stl) for further news.
+Follow ['@useR2020stl'](https://twitter.com/useR2020stl) on Twitter for further news.

 The [call for proposals](/useR-2021_call.html) to host useR!
-2021 is now open, the deadline is **Friday 01 November 2019**.
+2021 is now closed.
+For updates, follow ['@_R_Foundation'](https://twitter.com/_r_foundation) on Twitter.
+Announcements are also made on the low-volume [R-Announce mailing list](https://stat.ethz.ch/mailman/listinfo/r-announce) (posts to R-Announce go to the [R-help mailing list](https://stat.ethz.ch/mailman/listinfo/r-help) as well).

 useR! is the main meeting of the R user and developer community, its program consisting of both invited and user-contributed presentations: